stormpath/stormpath.github.io/dotnet/aspnetcore/latest/_sources/authentication.rst.txt

 OAuth 2.0 Password Grant
 ------------------------

-This is the authentication strategy that you'll want to use for mobile clients, and it's supported this flow out-of-the-box.
+This is the authentication strategy that you'll want to use for mobile clients, and it's also supported out-of-the-box.

 In this scenario, the end-user supplies their username and password to your mobile application.
 The mobile application sends that username and password to